 Chronic diseases, such as

-Your doctor will likely do the following: Physical exam of the tonsils, throat, and neckBlood testReview your medications—You may be asked to stop taking some medications up to one week before the procedure.
+Your doctor will likely do the following: Physical exam of the tonsils, throat, and neckBlood testReview your medications—you may be asked to stop taking some medications up to 1 week before the procedure

 Do not eat or drink anything for at least 8 hours prior to the procedure.